ethyca/fides/docs/fides/docs/development/testing.md

   It may seem silly, but another important reason to write tests is to ensure that your code behaves as expected _even when it's broken_.

-  This is especially important for a project like Fidesctl, which is focused on helping engineers when something unexpected happens to their code.
+  This is especially important for a project like Fides, which is focused on helping engineers when something unexpected happens to their code.
 For example, you could write tests about what you expect to happen if your function is called with incorrect (or no) arguments, or to ensure that any errors are properly trapped and handled.

 - **Tests are documentation**